5.2 Data fields related to contract details

 Data Field (14) Energy commodity

-This field identifies the energy commodity of the product delivered: either natural gas or electricity.
+This field identifies the energy commodity of the product delivered: natural gas, liquefied natural gas or electricity.
 Other commodities such as emissions rights, coal, oil, etc. are out of scope of REMIT.

 Spreads are not commodities.
 Clean and Dirty Spark Spreads, for trades that involve both electricity and gas have to be reported separately unless the contract itself includes both commodities in which case both, gas and electricity, should be reported in this field.